 - Hold the cane with your dominant hand.
 Or, if one leg is injured or weak, hold the cane in the hand opposite the weak leg.
 In other words, if you can’t bear weight on your right leg, hold the cane in your left hand.

 - Step forward with your weak leg at the same time you move the quad cane forward about the length of the opposite foot.
-As with a standard cane, don’t make the mistake of reaching too far out or to one side or you increase the risk of falling.
+As with a standard cane, don’t make the mistake of stepping too far out or to one side or you increase the risk of falling.

 - Place the cane tip on the floor, making sure that all four legs of the cane make contact with the ground.